 Don’t Overuse Antibiotics

 Try to avoid the overuse of antibiotics.
 Antibiotics can destroy the beneficial bacteria in your dog’s gut, reducing his immunity and making it more likely he’ll get recurring ear infections.

 Control Your Dog’s Allergies

 Allergies to food are a very common cause of ear infections in dogs – in fact, 10% of all allergies in dogs are food-related.
-It’s usually caused by genetic factors, and it can be triggered by something the dog eats.
+Genetic factors are the cause which trigger something the dog eats.
 Check your dog food to see if it is highly processed and contains ingredients like wheat, rice, spelt and soy, food additives and preservatives, the lectin found in unsprouted grains, sugar, genetically modified foods (GMOs) or pasteurized dairy products.

 Dogs can sometimes develop allergies to foods they have eaten for years with no problems.
 A food elimination diet can help determine the source of the allergy.
-Sometimes changing to a less processed diet can help – rotate the protein sources your dog eats, and limit or eliminate grains.
+Sometimes changing to a less processed diet can help.
+Rotate the protein sources your dog eats.
+Limit or eliminate grains.
 Some dogs have environmental or seasonal allergies.
 Depending on the time of year, your dog may have a reaction to ragweed, grasses and pollens.
-Allergens can also be found indoors, such as mold, dust mites and cleaning chemicals.
+Indoor allergens are mold, dust mites and cleaning chemicals.
 Ask your vet to help with diagnosis and treatment of these allergies.